kiegroup/build-chain-configuration-reader/README.md

 ### Mapping

 Additional it could be the case where not all the projects use the same target branch, then the mapping should be also specified for those projects.
-Let's suppose all the projects from the previous example use `main` as target branch but `kiegroup/lienzo-tests` uses `master`.
+Let's suppose all the projects from the previous example use `main` as target branch but `kiegroup/lienzo-tests` uses `main`.

 ```
 - project: kiegroup/lienzo-core